lokapal-xyz/foundations/content/conciliatorics/Attributes-Structure/Observation.md

 | **Top-Down** | Assessment | Awareness |
 | **Bottom-Up** | Relevance | Concentration |

 When we reached a similar stage with Discernment, we propagated those concepts into separate discernment children.
-With Observation, we'll intersect these observation forms into one condensed type named **Presence**.
+On this new cuadrant, we'll intersect these observation forms into one condensed type named **Presence**.

 **Assessment** is the ability to place ourselves as judges of the world, determining what is right or wrong, suitable or inconvenient.
 But we can also use **awareness** to contemplate the entire landscape without judgement.
 When we integrate assessment and awareness we encounter **acceptance** towards the world: the state of being capable of holistic attention and appropriate judgement.

 - Assessment ^ Awareness = Acceptance

 The world is constantly expressing itself in multiple manifestations.
-We are compelled to assign a **relevance** order to those manifestations, but we can also **concentrate** in one aspect of the world that is outside our immediate judgement.
+We feel compelled to assign a **relevance** order to those manifestations, but we can also **concentrate** in one aspect of the world that is outside our immediate judgement.
 When we integrate relevance and concentration we develop **alertness**: the state of open concentration and available relevance.

 - Relevance ^ Concentration = Alertness